chunkyguy/chunkyguy.github.io/_posts/2014-10-30-add-some-perspective-to-your-uiviews.md

 Now coming to the interesting part.
 Applying perspective.

-We just call the calculatePerspectiveTransform() to do all the calculation and return back a CATransform3D object that we can simply apply to the CALayer of our contentView.
+We just call the `calculatePerspectiveTransform()` to do all the calculation and return back a `CATransform3D` object that we can simply apply to the `CALayer` of our `contentView`.
 As for the calculation let’s simply copy-paste the code from Core Animation Programming Guide to calculate the transform.